ni/measurement-plugin-integration-example-python/src/python_sequencer/README.md

   - ni-measurement-plugin-sdk-service
   - ni-measurement-plugin-sdk-generator
 - **For sequence execution**
-  - sequence_logger-0.1.0-py3-none-any.whl
+  - sequence_logger-0.1.0.dev0-py3-none-any.whl
   - ni-measurement-plugin-sdk-service

-These wheel packages has been provided in `python-sequencer\dependencies\` directory.
+`sequence_logger-0.1.0.dev0-py3-none-any.whl` has been provided in `root\dist` directory.

 ### Example Usage

-- `python main.py /my/sequence/directory`
+- `python-sequencer /my/sequence/directory`
     This command generates new clients and a sequence file in the `/my/sequence/directory` directory.